 Clark Hall, University of Virginia Charlottesville, VA 22904. email@example.com

 I am an ecologist with interests in both the ecosystem implications of physiological processes and the evolutionary underpinnings of these processes.
-My research centers around fundamental questions of resource acquisition and allocation in plants and touches upon such topics as pests & pathogens, atmospheric chemistry & air quality, biological invasions, and organismal controls over element cycling.
+My research centers around fundamental questions of resource acquisition and allocation in plants and touches upon such topics as biologicl invasions, pests & pathogens, extinctions, atmospheric chemistry & air quality, and controls over element cycling.

 I combine experimental and observational research with process-based ecosystem models.
 My research centers around questions regarding genomics and stress tolerance and trace gas exchange between plants and the atmosphere.
-My current projects involve 1) the regulation of ozone exchange between forests and the atmosphere, and 2) the physiology of metals and photosynthesis in genetically modified plants, and 3) the interacting effects of multiple stressors on plants, ecosystems, and ecosystem services.
-This research is supported by the US National Science Foundation, the Department of Agriculture, and NASA.
+My current projects involve 1) the regulation of ozone exchange between forests and the atmosphere, and 2) the effects of land use practices on ecosystems and 3) the development and deployment of new technology for measuring and plant health.
+This research is supported by the US National Science Foundation and NASA.

 I grew up in suburban Maryland, outside of Washington DC.
 I was one of those naturenerd kids who spent more time with frogs, toads, and snakes than with schoolwork.
 In junior high I developed a fascination with birds.
 This led to a series of jobs in high school that involved surveying and banding.
 In college I had jobs in a fruit fly genetics lab, in Gunung Palung National Park in Indonesian Borneo, and in an experimental plant ecology lab.